USS Juneau (LPD-10): Operational history

 In May 1991, Juneau proceeded to Bangladesh to assist in Operation Sea Angel, providing relief after a disastrous cyclone.

 During her 14th deployment in late 1992, Juneau was diverted to the coast of Somalia in support of Operation Restore Hope.
 Early on 9 December 1992, the 15th Marine Expeditionary Unit (MEU) performed an unopposed amphibious assault into the city of Mogadishu from Juneau, USS Tripoli and USS Rushmore.
-The embarked Marines ensured the security of shipments of food supplies to the people of Somalia.Juneau was homeported in San Diego until 30 July 1999 when she relieved USS Dubuque as part of the forward-deployed naval forces.
+The embarked Marines ensured the security of shipments of food supplies to the people of Somalia.

+Juneau was homeported in San Diego until 30 July 1999 when she relieved USS Dubuque as part of the forward-deployed naval forces.
 From June to September 1999 Juneau participated in the first ship swap with her sister ship Dubuque, where each ship's crew remained in their original home ports, allowing Dubuque to return to the homeport of San Diego, California.
-Since that date, Juneau has been homeported in Sasebo, Japan.Juneau was deployed to East Timor as part of the Australian-led INTERFET peacekeeping taskforce from 28 to 31 January 2000.
+Since that date, Juneau has been homeported in Sasebo, Japan.

+Juneau was deployed to East Timor as part of the Australian-led INTERFET peacekeeping taskforce from 28 to 31 January 2000.

 During the 2008 Myanmar Cyclone Nargis crisis and the subsequent Operation Caring Response aid mission, Juneau (as part of the USS Essex amphibious group, along with USS Harpers Ferry, and USS Mustin), she stood by off Burma from 13 May to 5 June, waiting for the Myanmar junta government to permit US aid to its citizens.
 However, in early June, with permission still not forthcoming, it was decided to put the group back on its scheduled operations.

+Decommissioning

-DecommissioningJuneau swapped with her sister ship USS Denver during the third quarter of fiscal year 2008.
+Juneau swapped with her sister ship USS Denver during the third quarter of fiscal year 2008.
 After the swap, the ship sailed to San Diego for decommissioning.
 The decommissioning took place 30 October 2008 after which the ship was moved to Hawaii and placed in the National Defense Reserve Fleet.